Scott Elstermann counts himself lucky to be able to combine his passion and career.

 Since studying a Bachelor of Arts (Dance) at the Western Australian Academy of Performing Arts (WAAPA), Scott has been a powerhouse in the industry, working as a successful dancer and choreographer.

-“To be honest, I didn’t even know you could do dance at university,” Scott laughs.
-“It wasn’t until my high school teacher mentioned the possibility of studying dance at a tertiary level.
+“To be honest, I didn’t know you could study dance at university,” Scott laughs.
+“It wasn’t until my high school teacher mentioned it as a possibility that I started to wonder.”

-“As cliché as it sounds, I thought ‘wow, okay - I can make something that I love into my job’.”
+“As cliché as it sounds, I thought ‘wow, okay - I can turn something that I love into my job.”

 Scott’s enthusiasm for dance is clear, something that has stuck with him since childhood.